 What types of funding do you offer?

 We guarantee 10 semesters of funding through a combination of fellowships and teaching or research appointments.
-The appointments are for one semester or one year, provide a monthly stipend, tuition remission, and approximately 95% of fees excluding the Nonresident Supplemental Tuition fee (NRST).
+The appointments are for one semester or one year, provide a monthly stipend, tuition remission, and payment of all registration fees excluding the Nonresident Supplemental Tuition fee (NRST).
 Fellowships also provide a monthly stipend, tuition and fees.

 The department guarantees to pay the Nonresident Supplemental Tuition for U.S. citizens and U.S. permanent residents in their first year.
 By the start of the second year, U.S. citizens and permanent residents must establish California residency for tuition purposes or pay the NRST themselves.
 Information for international students is below.